Calysto/matlab_kernel/README.rst

 Advanced Installation Notes
 ---------------------------

 We automatically install a Jupyter kernelspec when installing the python package.
 This location can be found using ``jupyter kernelspec list``.
-If the default location is not desired, you can remove the directory for the octave kernel, and install using python -m matlab_kernel install.
-See python -m matlab_kernel install --help for available options.
+If the default location is not desired, you can remove the directory for the octave kernel, and install using ``python -m matlab_kernel install``.
+See ``python -m matlab_kernel install --help`` for available options.

-.. _online: http://nbviewer.ipython.org/github/Calysto/matlab_kernel/blob/master/matlab_kernel.ipynb

 It has been reported that Matlab version 2016b works fine.
 However, Matlab 2014b does not work with Python 3.5.

+.. _online: http://nbviewer.ipython.org/github/Calysto/matlab_kernel/blob/master/matlab_kernel.ipynb